 The world of bioscience is not short of academic literature.
-Every year hundreds, if not thousands, of research papers make their way into scientific journals – yet the vast majority of these progress no further.
+Every year thousands of research papers make their way into scientific journals, yet the vast majority of these progress no further.

 Of principal concern to industry is the validity of research findings.

 “The average investment required to convert a bioscientific research finding into a drug or therapy is $2.6 billion (US).
 To justify this investment, companies must have absolute confidence that the research findings upon which the therapy development is based are valid and accurate”, highlights Glenn.

 Seems logical.
 Yet, bioscientific research appears to be suffering an ‘invalidity pandemic’ – with an estimated 75-90 percent of papers deemed non-replicable due to low experimental validity.

 Glenn attributes this to phenomena such as “p-hacking” (the process by which researchers game the system, tirelessly trying out random combinations of variables until a statistically significant result is achieved) or “cherry-picking” (choosing the result that looks the best but which is not truly representative).